Aarthyravi/corejava/README.md

   * Build / Project Management Tool

   * Maven defaultly take, JDK 1.5 version go to pom.xml and add the following build plugin to update the project to take jdk version 1.8
+  * pom.xml(Project Object Model)
+      - It tells what project object is available
+      - we have to add any third pary Libraries in pom.xml file within <dependency>...</dependency>
+  * maven clean --> it clean the entire target folder.(jar & class files too)

         <build>
          <plugins>